-While many snakes are harmless, the bite of some species can be poisonous and even deadly.
-Common species of poisonous snakes in the United States include:
+While many snakes are harmless, the bite of some species can be venomous and even deadly.
+Common species of venomous snakes in the United States include:

-Symptoms of a poisonous snake bite can vary, depending on the type of snake.
+Symptoms of a venomous snake bite can vary, depending on the type of snake.
 They can include: